brendan-ch/bear-notes-mcp/docs/api-reference.md

 - Input validation and sanitization
 - **Tag validation and sanitization** (see Tag Validation Rules below)
 - Automatic tag creation if they don't exist
+- **Title consistency**: Titles are embedded in content as markdown headers; Bear extracts them automatically to prevent database/display inconsistencies

 **Example:**
 ```